StoryCloud/code-style-guides/javascript-style-guide.md

 var number = value || 100; // Excludes 0.
 if (number) {
     // Won't execute if the value is 0.
 }
+if (string) {
+    // It's unclear whether the author wanted to check for existence or for
+    // empty strings.
+}
 ```